richafnu/Viva/Viva/glint/setup/attribute-fundamentals.md

 ### Time zones

 Global companies often include a time zone attribute column in their Employee Attribute Template to trigger emails in employees’ time zones.
-Use the Time Zone tab of the [Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533) to find valid time zone values.
+To find valid time zone values, use the Time Zone tab of the [Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533).
 Before a survey launches, ensure that all employees have a valid value attached to their records.

 ### Languages